lmav/Microservice/README.md

 # Hotel

-small  hotel  application designed  with the microservice  architecture pattern
+basic functionalities of a hotel  application program designed  with the microservice  architecture pattern.

 ## Topics
 <ul>